 The OP stage of treatment is ideal for clients who have completed a more intensive level of care, such as inpatient or intensive outpatient treatment.
 Outpatient treatment programs provide the continued recovery support clients need when they are transitioning back into “the real world” following full-time treatment.

 Intensive Outpatient Program (IOP)

-An IOP is a higher level of treatment than an OP, and typically consists of 9 hours of clinical treatment during the week, usually spread over 3 to 5 days.
 Patients attend treatment part-time during the day or evening, attending group and individual therapy sessions.
 During non-treatment hours, patients may live at home or in a sober living residence.

 Patients can pursue part-time work or academic commitments in their free time and are often encouraged to attend regular recovery meetings through 12 step programs in the community.
 An intensive outpatient program is a step between residential treatment and outpatient treatment.
 These programs offer the benefit of continuing regular, frequent therapeutic addiction treatment for clients while also allowing them to slowly adjust to building a regular daily routine.

 Intensive outpatient treatment is a great option for clients who have recently completed inpatient treatment and still need or desire immersive treatment and support as they re-assimilate into society and life outside of treatment.

 Do I Need Inpatient or Residential Treatment Before Outpatient?

 Inpatient addiction treatment is the most intensive level of care.
 Patients who are enrolled in inpatient or residential treatment attend clinical hours full time and live on campus at their treatment facility under 24/7 care by the clinical and professional staff.